Boom Overture: Development

 By March 2016, the company had created concept drawings and wooden mockups of parts of the aircraft.
 In October 2016, the design was stretched to 155 ft to seat up to 50 passengers with ten extra seats, its wingspan marginally increased, and a third engine was added to enable ETOPS with up to a 180 minutes diversion time.
 The plane could seat 55 passengers in a higher-density configuration.
 In June 2017, its introduction was scheduled for 2023.
 By July 2018, it was delayed to 2025.
 At the time, it had undergone over 1,000 simulated wind tunnel tests.

 Boom initially targeted a Mach 2.2 cruise speed to fit with transoceanic airline timetables and allow higher utilization, while keeping airport noise to Stage 4, similar to subsonic long-range aircraft.
 The plane configuration was intended to be locked in late 2019 to early 2020 for a launch with engine selection, supply chain, production site.
 Development and certification of the airliner and its engine were estimated at $6 billion, requiring Series C investors.
-Enough money was raised in the B round of fundraising to be able to hit key milestones, including flying the demonstrator (XB-1) to prove the technology, building up an order book, finding key suppliers for engines, aerostructures, and avionics, and lay out the certification process, with many special conditions but with precedents.
+Enough money was raised in the B round of fundraising to be able to hit key milestones, including flying the XB-1 demonstrator to prove the technology, building up an order book, finding key suppliers for engines, aerostructures, and avionics, and lay out the certification process, with many special conditions but with precedents.

 At the June 2019 Paris Air Show, Boom CEO Blake Scholl announced the introduction of the Overture was delayed from 2023 to the 2025–2027 timeframe, following a two-year test campaign with six aircraft.
 In September 2020, the company announced it has been contracted by the United States Air Force to develop the Overture for possible use as Air Force One.